The plodding and sordid crowds I see around me, the poor results of all,

 Would not people laugh at me?

-The real me withdrawn far, mocking me with mock-congratulatory signs and bows,
+The real me is withdrawn far, mocking me with mock-congratulatory signs and bows,

 With peals of distant ironical laughter at every word I have written,